Oregon Trail—Facts, information and articles about the Westward Expansion

 The Applegate train began to assemble in late April, the best time to get rolling.
 The date of departure had to be selected with care.
 If they began the more than 2,000-mile journey too early in the spring, there would not be enough grass on the prairie to keep the livestock strong enough to travel.
 Animals would begin to sicken, slowing up the train.
 Such slowdowns would often throw off the schedule and sometimes cause major problems down the road.
 If they waited too long they might later be trapped in the mountains by early winter storms.

 Over the years, other wagon trains used Westport, Leavenworth and St. Joseph as jumping-off points.
-The Applegate train used Independence, pre-eminent since 1827 as an outfitting center.
+The Applegate train used Independence, preeminent since 1827 as an outfitting center.
 Since the majority of emigrants were farmers with families, they often chose Murphy farm wagons as their chief means of transport.
-Conestoga wagons, which weighed 1 1/2 tons empty, were too heavy for travel where there were no roads.
+Conestoga wagons, which weighed one-and-a-half tons tons empty, were too heavy for travel where there were no roads.
 The heavier the wagon, the more likely it would bog down in mud or cause the team to break down.
-Oregon-bound travelers were advised to keep their wagons weighing less than 11Ž2 tons fully loaded.
+Oregon-bound travelers were advised to keep their wagons weighing less than one-and-a-half tons fully loaded.
 A new wagon and spare parts, which were almost always needed, would cost a family close to $100.

-The wagons had 10-by-3 1/2-foot bodies, and their covers were made of canvas or a waterproofed sheeting called osnaburg.
+The wagons had 10-by-three-and-a-half foot bodies, and their covers were made of canvas or a waterproofed sheeting called osnaburg.
 Frames of hickory bows supported the cloth tops, which protected pioneers from rain and sun.
-The rear wheels were 5 or 6 feet in diameter, but the front wheels were 4 feet or less so that they would not jam against the wagon body on sharp turns.
+The rear wheels were five or six feet in diameter, but the front wheels were four feet or less so that they would not jam against the wagon body on sharp turns.
 Metal parts were kept to a minimum because of the weight, but the tires were made of iron to hold the wheels together and to protect the wooden rims.
 The rims and spokes would still sometimes crack and split, of course, and in the dry air of the Great Plains, they were also likely to shrink, which eventually caused the iron tires to slip off.

 The first miles were a hubbub.
 Ill-broken oxen and reluctant mules either bolted or sulked in harness, entangled themselves in picket ropes or escaped entirely and sped back to the starting point.
 When not busy rounding up livestock, the exuberant males of the party quarreled over firewood and water holes and raced for preferred positions in line.